• Skip to primary navigation

 STEP 2: Remove from the heat and add the buttermilk, pecans, and salt, stirring to combine.

-Caramel Pecan sticky buns prep.
+Caramel Pecan Sticky buns preparation.

 STEP 3: Pour this caramel mixture into the prepared pan, making sure it coats the bottom evenly.
 Set aside.

-Caramel Pecan sticky buns prep.
+Caramel Pecan Sticky buns preparation.

 Prepare the pecan filling